Reinforcement theory: Selective exposure

 The primary basis for the selective exposure assumption can be located within cognitive dissonance theory, although contemporary work (Knobloch-Westerwick, 2014) draws on numerous theories.
-Basically, this theory states that people do not like to have previously-held beliefs challenged.
+Basically, this theory states that people do not like to have previously held beliefs challenged.
 When individuals encounter information that is discrepant from their own opinions, they seek to resolve the resultant disharmony somehow.
 People in general do not like to be wrong.
-A change or shift in attitude is sometimes interpreted as an admission that the original belief was inaccurate or inadequate.
+A change in attitude is sometimes interpreted as an admission that the original belief was inaccurate or inadequate.
 To avoid having their opinions challenged, research indicates that people tend to simply avoid information that might be discrepant in nature (Johnson-Cartee and Copeland, 1997).
 Support for this tendency to avoid dissonant messages can also be found in mood management theory.
 Basically, this theory states that people expose themselves to stimuli that are pleasurable and avoid stimuli that might induce a negative reaction (Zillman & Bryant, 1985).

 The selective exposure phenomenon focuses on how people manage to avoid incongruent information and primarily encounter information that supports predispositions.
 Obviously, most are not able to completely avoid all potentially challenging information.
 In these cases, message receivers may outright reject dissonant messages (Wheeless, 1974).
 The reasons for rejection are varied and plentiful.
 For example, the person might justify message rejection by attacking the source's credibility.

 A topic as emotional and involving as political preference is especially subject to the selective exposure phenomenon.
 In fact, Lazarsfeld, Berelson, and Gaudet (1948) found selective exposure early on to be a necessary link in their theory that campaigns primarily reinforce and activate preexisting political notions.
 The ever-increasing number of media options further facilitates the public's ability to selectively expose themselves to desired media messages.
 The explosion of the Internet has put the individual in the driver's seat with regard to what kind of information s/he will encounter.
 McLeod, Kosicki, and McLeod (2002) stated that information selection and "exposure is much more specialized and individualized" (p.
 221) in the era of the World Wide Web.
 Furthermore, cable channel options continue to multiply with specific, niche target audiences in mind.
 Some researchers worry that this increased level of fragmentation makes it possible for people to effectively avoid diverse viewpoints and perspectives (McLeod, Kosicki, & McLeod, 2002).
 If a person limits his/her information acquisition to that which is only consistent with a personal point of view, s/he will surely not contribute to a fully informed electorate.